frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 frictionless validate your-inquiry.yaml --type inquiry
 ```

-As a reminder, a resource is a single file, such as a data file, and a package is a set of files, such as a data file and a schema.
-This concept is described in more detail in the [Introduction](https://framework.frictionlessdata.io/docs/guides/introduction),
+As a reminder, in the Frictionless ecosystem, a resource is a single file, such as a data file, and a package is a set of files, such as a data file and a schema.
+This concept is described in more detail in the [Introduction](https://framework.frictionlessdata.io/docs/guides/introduction).

 ## Validating a Schema